fls-bioinformatics-core/genomics/NGS-general/SolidDataExtractor/README.markdown

 Each is used for a separate function and must be run independently.
 These are built around some additional Python modules:

-*   `SolidDataExtractor.py`: provides classes for reading data about a completed SOLiD run.

-*   `Spreadsheet.py`: provides classes for constructing and appending to XLS spreadsheets.
-NB requires the `xlwt`, `xlrb` and `xlutils` Python libraries.

 There are bash scripts to perform the QC: